 Zachary Lazar is the author of five books, including Sway (2008), Evening’s Empire: The Story of My Father’s Murder (2009), and I Pity the Poor Immigrant (2014).
+His forthcoming novel Vengeance, will be released in 2018.
 The critic James Wood wrote in The New Yorker that Lazar “crafts singular narratives out of diverse sources” which display a “preoccupation with the private side of public lives, the interaction of history and fiction, the use of multiple source texts, and the severe glamour of crime.”
 I Pity the Poor Immigrant was a New York Times Notable Book of 2014.
 Sway was a finalist for the Barnes & Noble Discover Award and an Editor’s Choice at the New York Times Book Review, as well as a best book of 2008 in the Los Angeles Times, Rolling Stone, Publishers Weekly, and several other publications.

 Lazar’s honors include a fellowship from the John Simon Guggenheim Foundation, a Hodder Fellowship from Princeton University, an ATLAS grant from the state of Louisiana, and the 2015 John Updike Award from the American Academy of Arts and Letters for “a writer in mid-career whose work has demonstrated consistent excellence.”
 He is a frequent contributor to the New York Times Book Review.
 His journalism has also appeared in the New York Times Magazine, NPR’s All Things Considered, the Los Angeles Times, BOMB, and elsewhere.
 His next novel, Vengeance, inspired by a passion play he witnessed at the Louisiana State Penitentiary at Angola, will be published in 2018.